gluesql/gluesql/README.md

 With GlueSQL, you can use JSONL or JSON files as a database that supports SQL and AST Builder, making it a powerful option for developers who need to work with JSON data.
 JSON Storage is a storage system that uses two types of files: a schema file (optional) and a data file.
 The schema file is written in Standard SQL and stores the structure of the table, while the data file contains the actual data and supports two file formats: `*.json` and `*.jsonl`.
 JSON Storage supports all DML features, but is particularly specialized for SELECT and INSERT.

+### Mongo Storage

+With Mongo storage, you can use mongodb as a storage for SQL queries.
+You can use all the features supported by GlueSQL, such as aggregations and joins, which were previously difficult to handle on an unstructured database.
+In particular, you can use GlueSQL's powerful schema system on mongodb, which is as strong as an RDBMS.
+To run tests, refer to [here](storages/mongo-storage/README.md)

 ### Web Storage

 WebStorage, specifically localStorage and sessionStorage, can be used as a data storage system for GlueSQL.
 While WebStorage is a simple key-value database that uses string keys, GlueSQL makes it more powerful by adding support for SQL queries.
 This allows you to use SQL to interact with WebStorage, making it a convenient option for developers who are familiar with SQL.
 WebStorage can be used in JavaScript (Web) environments and Rust WebAssembly environments.